 If you want to explore most of the hidden gems of Azerbaijan, this 10 days group tour in Azerbaijan is just a perfect option for you.
-Our exciting ten-day tour will throw your mind from the ultramodern Azerbaijan capital Baku to the natural beauties of Gabala and Guba, to the stone age settlements, urban complex and sites of the middle ages and the ethnic minorities with thousand years old preserved cultural heritages.
-You will visit the most touristy sights in Baku, Absheron, Shamakhy, Gabala, Lahic, Shaki, and Guba, covering this magnificent country from East to West and South to North.
+Our exciting ten-day tour will throw your mind from the ultramodern Azerbaijan capital Baku to the natural beauties of Gabala and Guba, to the stone age settlements, urban complex and sites of the middle ages and the ethnic minorities with thousand years old cultural heritages.
+You will visit the most touristy sights in Baku, Absheron, Shamakhy, Gabala, Lahic, Shaki, and Guba, covering Azerbaijan from East to West and South to North.

 Day 1: Arrival

 Welcome to the capital of Azerbaijan, Baku.
 Your exciting holiday kicks off as you arrive at the airport.
-You will meet with our professional guide and driver who will transfer you to the hotel for check-in.
+You will meet with our professional guide and driver.
+Soon after, transfer to the hotel for check-in.
 Overnight in Baku.

 Day 2: Baku Sightseeing tour

-Our tour starts from the highest pick of the city named Highland Park for amazing city panorama and photo stop.
+- Highland park of Baku- The highest pick in Baku with an amazing panorama to the city.
 The park is located in the center of Baku.
 It is one of the most popular places of the local residents and tourists.
 In Soviet period (1920- 1991), this park was named after Sergei Kirov.
-The most unique side of the park and the reason why it is actually, called the “Highland Park” is its impressive panorama looking over Baku city, Baku bay and Baku Boulevard stretching along the Caspian sea.
-Azerbaijan Independence Museum, Martyrs’ Lane where lie the victims of Black January of 1990 and those who were killed in Nagorno Karabakh war are also buried in the Highland Park.
+The most unique side of the park and the reason why it is actually, called the “Highland Park” is obviously, its impressive panorama looking over Baku city.

 Day 3: Absheron Peninsula tour